bottlepy/bottle/apidoc/tutorial.rst

         return "Hello World!"
     run(host='localhost', port=8080)

-Run this script and visit http://localhost:8080/hello .
-You will see "Hello World!" in your Browser.
+Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your Browser.
 So, what happened here?

 1. First we imported some bottle components.
-The :func:`route` :term:`decorator` and the :func:`run` function.
+The :func:`route` decorator and the :func:`run` function.
-2. The :func:`route` decorator is used do bind a piece of code to an URL.
+2. The :func:`route` :term:`decorator` is used do bind a piece of code to an URL.
 In this example we want to answer requests to the ``/hello`` URL.
 3. This function will be called every time someone hits the ``/hello`` URL on the web server.
 It is called a :term:`handler function` or :term:`callback`.
-4. The return value of our callback will be sent back to the browser.
+4. The return value of a handler function will be sent back to the Browser.
 5. Now it is time to start the actual HTTP server.
 The default is a development server running on 'localhost' port 8080 and serving requests until you hit :kbd:`Control-c`.